ngs-docs/angus/bash_automation.md

 Here we are going to automate the quality assessment and trimming we did [here](quality-and-trimming.md) and the read quantification we performed [here](salmon-quant.md) in one script.
 But first, let's see what a bash script is!

-## Accessing our JetStream intances
+## Accessing our JetStream instances
 You should still have your jetstream instance running, you can follow the instructions [here](jetstream/boot.html) to log in to JetStream and find your instance.
 Then `ssh` into it following the instructions [here](jetstream/boot.html#ssh-secure-login).

 Next, we're going to access RStudio again on our instances.
 RStudio will be convenient for being able to edit a text file alongside an active terminal window (command-line window).
 We'll see this in action in a second.
 As earlier, run the following link to produce